 There are a few things you should consider when coming up with ideas of what to do together:

 - Their interests and hobbies.
 Are they an animal lover?
-Do they enjoy word games?
-Online games?
+Do they enjoy board games?
+Gardening or taking a drive?

 - Their current physical abilities as well as cognitive abilities (know what they can and cannot do)

-- Avoid presenting a new activity to them (i.e. something they have never done before)
+- Avoid presenting a new activity to them (i.e. something they have never done before).
+This includes vacationing, although taking a drive can be calming.

 - How to present an activity to them.
 Do they require visual cues?
 Auditory cues?